SUMMER MEDICINE KIT

 Before you leave: Check the expiry dates of every medicine.
 If you use mojApteczka, open the app and in seconds you will see what is expiring soon — thanks to expiry date alerts.
 If something is missing, the medicine substitutes feature will suggest available alternatives at your local pharmacy.

-Most of the medicines on this list are probably already in your home cabinet.
-You might be missing one cream and one box of rehydration salts.
-But without a system — without a list, without date tracking — you do not know what you have and what you are missing.
-And so every year you end up buying the same items again at the airport for three times the price.
+Most of the medicines on this list are probably already in your home medicine cabinet.
+You might be missing just one cream and one box of rehydration salts.
+But without a system — without a list, without expiry date checks — you do not know what you have and what you are missing.
+And so every year you end up buying the same things again at the airport for three times the price.

 Open mojApteczka, scan your medicines and see what to take with you.
 The app shows you expiry dates, stock levels and any interactions between your medicines.
 The whole process takes less time than packing a toiletry bag.
 The Android app is also available on Google Play.